lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 ## We can check to see if the prediction intervals have the expected coverage

+Check probability of covarage

+Plot probability of coverage vs your favorite variable

 # One more thing: Confidence intervals around the parameters

 ## What does the CI for the parameters represent?